 - It still seems a bit unclear if a recovered patient can pick up viruses and infect others.
 Masks are recommended.

 - The new mutations of the virus found around the world seem to be more contagious and may not follow these timelines.
-Happily it does not seem to be more lethal which is typical of mutations–they usually weaken the virus.

 The Centers for Disease Control (CDC) has this good resource page including information about re-infection 90 days after having been sick with covid.